HelberthGM/hello-world/README.md

 # hello-world
 Hello people!

-It´s just my firts web in python, i´m learning about this
+It´s just my projects, i´m learning about this